sadmankiba/bendability/docs/Boundaries.md

 - Boundaries, both in and not in promoters, show similar bell-curve distribution.
 In-promoter ones are more concentrated near avg.
 - Number: With Bndry(res=200bp, score_perc=0.5) Prm bndrs - 42, Nonprm bndrs - 25, Prm w/ bndrs - 54, Prm w/o bndrs - 196

-## Number and Comparison of C0 in boundaries w/ or w/o NDRs
+## Exp 5.
+Number and Comparison of C0 in boundaries w/ or w/o NDRs

 **Procedure**
 Promoters with and without any linkers >= x bp were considered.
 Number [C4] [F5]